Espeschit/Rock-Paper-Scissors/README.md

 # Vanilla-Rock-Paper-Scissors
-Simple Rock-Paper-Scissors game built with Vanilla JS
+Rock-Paper-Scissors game built with Vanilla JS

 ### Some Technologies used:
 * Vanilla JS